 Slam is limited in what it can express

 Like with other artistic traditions, Slam has features that may limit its use, in that it might only be able to convey a specific set of emotions.
-For example, there is the phenomena of “slam voice” that is well known among artists and their supporters, which is a uniform sound common to the pieces performed at slams.
-The inflection of this voice is used to provoke an audience, and tends to restrict topics addressed in Slam pieces to those that are largely political or sorrowful in nature.
+For example, there is the phenomenon of “slam voice” that is well known among artists and their supporters, which is a uniform sound common to the pieces performed at slams.
+The inflection of this voice is used to provoke an audience and tends to restrict topics addressed in Slam pieces to those that are largely political or sorrowful in nature.
 Slam voice is used with the intention of conveying anger or distress.
 Standard poetry, on the other hand, can be about anything it wants, and it can cover a range of emotions and experiences.

 Slam isn’t a unique art form

 While undeniably some sort of art form, Slam seems to be closer to other modes of artistic expression than to poetry.
 For example, the only element that separates rap from spoken word is the addition of background music to rap, which is sometimes even present in Slam as well.
-Also, the performance aspects that are necessary for Slam pieces to make an impact are more similar to acting and practically nonexistent within poetry.
+Also, the performance aspects that are necessary for Slam pieces to make an impact are more similar to acting and practically non-existent within poetry.
 People attend poetry slams like they would a show at the theater, and the audience who shows up doesn’t need to have any understanding of poetry to enjoy themselves.
 With this in mind, Slam doesn’t seem to add anything substantial specifically to the world of poetry.

 Slam has merit as a legitimate and innovative form of poetry